GarethPullen/bash-scripts/README.md

 # bash-scripts
-Collection of Bash Scripts I've written
+A collection of Bash Scripts I've written